hyeonghong90/ds-hw/wrangling/README.md

     OK

-If you do not get this result from running the tests, you will not get a good grade.
+If you do not get this result from running the tests and you use the functions provided, you will not get a good grade.
+The converse is not true; passing all unit tests is not sufficient to getting a good grade.
+It just means you're on the right track.
 Be sure to also look at the test file carefully, as it will give you examples of how the functions you need to implement are supposed to work.

 As with all our homeworks, we will distribute the code via git.
 You are strongly encouraged to clone the repository so that if there are